spidoras maculosus

 eels, some microworms, and very few baby brine shrimp.
 Very

-point I also introduce some small snails to clean up whats left.
-As
+this point I also introduce some small snails to clean up

-spawning, consisting of 17 fry, only 2 eggs were on the glass.
+last spawning, consisting of 17 fry, only 2 eggs were on the

+glass.
 And these two were right next to the mop.
-This makes it very
+This makes

-convenient, as the mop is easily removed to another container
+it very convenient, as the mop is easily removed to another

 I find these a delightful little cat.
 They should make a nice